 The Integrated Science Center (ISC) in 36-110 provides a study support environment to help CSM students succeed in their science courses.
 Faculty-staffed, the ISC offers a friendly, comfortable atmosphere, accessible to and popular with students.
 It provides students the opportunity to consult with faculty, work with other students in study groups, or work individually in an academically stimulating environment.
-The ISC is open Monday-Friday during daytime hours, and an effort is made to be open 9-4.
 The ISC resources are targeted to students enrolled in any science course at CSM.
 This includes Astronomy, Biology, Chemistry, Engineering, Geology, Health Science, Nursing, Oceanography, Paleontology, and Physics.
 The ISC is also available for meetings of student organizations.
 The ISC consists of two spaces: one large room with 9 tables seating a total of about 45 students, science textbooks, anatomy and geology models, specific course textbooks and supplements, and a faculty desk; a smaller adjoining room with 20 computers for student research, TBA (to-be-arranged hours) assignments, and printing of course materials.
-ISC website is collegeofsanmateo.edu/labs/isc.asp.
-(Science Building Building 36, Room 110; 574-6688)
+For business hours and more information, visit collegeofsanmateo.edu/labs/isc.asp.
+(Science Building Building 36, Room 110 & 110A; 574-6688)